 There are just two departures a day from the border to Hat Yai, with the duration of the journey, just under one hour.

-These trains are fairly comfortable and now comprise of four third class, fan-cooled coaches (originally there where just two, 2nd class air-conditioned coaches with cushioned seats.
+These trains are fairly comfortable and now comprise of four third class, fan-cooled coaches (originally there where just two, 2nd class air-conditioned coaches).

 Train number 948 leaves Padang Besar daily at 08:55 am Thai Time (09:55 Malaysian Time) - Arriving in Hat Yai at 09:50 Thai Time.